J0hun1/AI_CaseStudy_01/README.md

 **Student Sleep Patterns** dataset from Kaggle.
 This dataset provides information about the sleep patterns of students.

-**Average Monthly Surface Temperatures** dataset from Kaggle.
-This dataset provides information about the monthly surface temperatures of each country in the world.

 ## Algorithms

 We will be comparing the following three algorithms: